 - Continuous, varied and interesting revision activities to make sure that no student is left behind

-- Teacher books with CDs/digital resources, clear and concise instructions for use, terminology, teaching tips and suggested additional resources e.g. song books
+- Teacher books, CDs, mp3 (audio) files, digital resources, clear and concise instructions for use, terminology, teaching tips and suggested additional resources e.g. song books

 - All planning in the form of structured lesson plans, theory worksheets, curriculum and assessment documents that sequentially build on skills and knowledge taught in previous lessons

-- Access to 100s of digital resources including aural training exercises, assignments, tests and much more.
+- Access to 100s of digital resources including videos, aural training exercises, assignments, tests and much more

-- Free PDF version for use on IWB, laptop, iPad, tablet computers
+- Free PDF version of all books for use on IWB, laptop, iPad, tablet computers

 B Mus (Distinction); Grad Dip Teach; A Mus A (Clar); ATCL (Pno)